FSC Research Workshop | 29 October 2019 | DAZ Berlin

-The Financial Stability Conference 2019 is followed by the FSC Research Workshop on October 29 in Berlin to discuss and deepen relevant aspects of the conference topics.
-Researchers and scholars all over Europe are invited to signal their interest and submit policy contribution sketches on related research questions until 12 June.
-The call for policy contributions and information on the procedures are available below.
-Information on accepted proposals and workshop program shall be available in September.
+The Financial Stability Conference (FSC) 2019 is followed by the FSC Research Workshop on 29 October at DAZ to discuss and deepen relevant aspects of the conference topics and financial stability issues.
+Researchers and scholars all over Europe were invited to submit policy contribution sketches on related research questions.
+Eight proposals have been selected to be presented and discussed at the workshop.
+The call for policy contributions and information on the procedures are available here.
+The final workshop program is available in September.

 workshop organiser 2019